awlondon/d9l294il0oqy-dqr3/finance/phoenix-flagship-summary.md

   - Treat this as a hard validation window:
     - Measure day-pass → member conversion.
     - Track member churn and visit frequency.
-    - Monitor labor %, turnover, and café vs play economics.
+    - Monitor labor %, turnover, and cafe vs play economics.
   - No franchise commitments until 6 months of stable data from Phoenix.

 ## 2. Capital Plan for Phoenix (~8,500 SF)